- Blood Bank

 - Mononuclear Cell (MNC) Collection: MNC collection is the extraction of mononuclear cells and lymphocytes from peripheral blood for potential manufacture and infusion in standard of care CAR-T therapy.

 Our Apheresis Physicians are available for medical consultations.

 Apheresis Center Clinical Research

 We are participating in a number of clinical studies utilizing FDA-approved investigational cellular products by providing procedure-based services which enable collections and handling of cells for various cellular therapies.
 For instance, our Apheresis Center performs collection of mononuclear cells for manufacturing and infusion of CAR-T cell therapies for patients with cancer and performs PBSC collections with clinical studies for infusion for patients with non-hematologic conditions.
-Investigators interested in research requiring apheresis services are encouraged to contact our Directors and to seek advice on the most appropriate cellular component collection protocols.
+Investigators interested in research requiring apheresis services are encouraged to refer to this informational sheet and to contact our Directors to seek advice on the most appropriate cellular component collection protocols.
 We provide consultations during study development and grant-in-writing process.

 The Apheresis Center’s Team includes 5 physicians and over 18 passionate, skilled, and specially trained professionals (nurses and associates).

 For more information or to contact the Apheresis Center, call us at: 212-241-6104.